-- Adults (including pregnant women) and children with the following chronic health conditions: - cardiac or pulmonary disorders (including bronchopulmonary dysplasia, cystic fibrosis and asthma); - o diabetes mellitus and other metabolic diseases: - o cancer, immune compromising conditions (due to underlying disease and/or therapy); - o renal disease; - o anemia or hemoglobinopathy; - o conditions that compromise the management of respiratory secretions and are associated with an increased risk of aspiration; - o morbid obesity (BMI \geq 40); and - o Children and adolescents with conditions treated for long periods with acetylsalicylic acid, because of potential increase of Reye's syndrome associated with influenza. - People of any age who are residents of nursing homes and other chronic care facilities. - People >65 years of age. - All children 6 to 59 months of age. - Healthy pregnant women (the risk of influenza-related hospitalization increases with increasing length of gestation; i.e. it is higher in the third than the second trimester). - Aboriginal peoples.
+- Adults (including pregnant women) and children with the following chronic health conditions: - cardiac or pulmonary disorders (including bronchopulmonary dysplasia, cystic fibrosis and asthma); - o diabetes mellitus and other metabolic diseases;

+- cancer, immune compromising conditions (due to underlying disease and/or therapy or both); - o renal disease; - o anemia or hemoglobinopathy; - conditions that compromise the management of respiratory secretions and are associated with an increased risk of aspiration; - morbid obesity (BMI \geq 40); - Children and adolescents (age 6 months to 18 years) with the following conditions: - neurologic or neurodevelopment conditions including seizure disorders, febrile seizures and isolated developmental delay; - undergoing treatment for long periods with acetylsalicylic acid, because of potential increase of Reye's syndrome associated with influenza. - People of any age who are residents of nursing homes and other chronic care facilities. - People ≥ 65 years of age. - All children 6 to 59 months of age. - Healthy pregnant women (the risk of influenza-related hospitalization increases with increasing length of gestation; i.e. it is higher in the third than the second trimester). - Aboriginal peoples.